ARDF Strategy

 Sue A. Leary has been President and CEO of ARDF since 1995.
 She has a B.S. in Biology and M.S. in Nonprofit Management.
 Her career has focused on coordination of programs and services; education and advocacy; administration and planning; and membership development in nonprofit organizations.
 Since 1995, she has served as President of the Alternatives Research & Development Foundation (ARDF) and its affiliate, American Anti-Vivisection Society (AAVS).
 Ms. Leary is Executive Editor of the AV Magazine, and Chair of the Coalition for Consumer Information on Cosmetics (CCIC), which operates the Leaping Bunny Program.
 She has served on a number of boards, including the Global Federation of Animal Sanctuaries.

-Angela N. Hvitved, PhD, MA joined ARDF as a Program Director in 2022.
-Previously she worked as a scientific review consultant managing review for clinical trial proposals.
-Before moving into scientific review and administration, she served as a Public Health Advisor at the U.S. Department of Health and Human Services (HHS) Office for Human Research Protections (OHRP).
-Prior to that, she worked as a Health Science Policy Analyst at the National Institutes of Health (NIH), where she covered a broad range of policy areas.
-Dr. Hvitved received a PhD in Biochemistry and Cell Biology from Rice University and a MA in Philosophy from Johns Hopkins University.
+Earlier in her career, Dr. Hvitved held positions in both policy and regulatory offices in the federal government.
+She served as a Public Health Advisor at the U.S. Department of Health and Human Services (HHS) Office for Human Research Protections (OHRP) and was a Health Science Policy Analyst at the National Institutes of Health (NIH), where she covered a broad range of policy areas.
+Dr. Hvitved received a PhD in Biochemistry and Cell Biology from Rice University and a PhD in Philosophy from Johns Hopkins University.

 Board of Directors